JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Introduction

-L1527 is often classified as a borderline Class 0/I protostar due its low bolometric temperature ($\sim$40\,K) and the presence of a large and massive envelope ($\sim$2000\,au and 0.9 $\msun$) \citep{jorgensen07, tobin13, ohashi23}.
+L1527 is often classified as a borderline class 0/I protostar due its low bolometric temperature ($\sim$40\,K) as well as its large and massive envelope ($\sim$2000\,au and 0.9 $\msun$) \citep{jorgensen07, tobin13, ohashi23}.
 It is one of the first protostars in its earliest evolutionary stage toward which a Keplerian rotating disk was established \citep{tobin12}.
-The disk has been viewed to be edge-on and its inclination angle was estimated to be $i\approx75-85^{\circ}$ \citep{tobin08,ohashi23}.
-High resolution sensitive observations of the disk have shown it to be warped and asymmetric extending up to 100\,au \citep{sheehan22,vanthoff23}.
-Recent analysis of the spectral energy distribution (SED) of L1527 have estimated its bolometric luminosity to be in the range of $1.6-2.0\,\lsun$ and a protostar mass of about $0.2-0.4\,\msun$ \citep{aso17,karska18,ohashi23}.
+The disk has been viewed to be edge-on, and its inclination angle was estimated to be $i\approx75-85^{\circ}$ \citep{tobin08,ohashi23}.
+High-resolution sensitive observations of the disk have shown it to be warped and asymmetric, extending up to 100\,au \citep{sheehan22,vanthoff23}.
+A recent analysis of L1527's spectral energy distribution (SED) has estimated its bolometric luminosity to be in the range of $1.6-2.0\,\lsun$ and a protostar mass of about $0.2-0.4\,\msun$ \citep{aso17,karska18,ohashi23}.
 Using VLA observations at 7\,mm, \citet{loinard02} directly imaged the disk of L1527 and found an unresolved blob 25\,au from the central protostar, suspecting it to be a binary companion.
-However, many recent high-sensitivity observations with ALMA and VLA have not been able to confirm the binarity \citep[e.g.][]{nakatani20,sheehan22}.
-Although L1527 has been studied at multi-wavelengths presenting an edge-on disk, large envelope mass, and extended outﬂow cavities, it has not been observed to have any clear collimated high-velocity jet which is typical of Class 0 protostars.
-This brings into question whether it is steadily accreting in its current state, and if there is at all any definitive evidence of a jet.
-Therefore, L1527 is an ideal candidate to probe the warm molecular and atomic jet emission using JWST MIR spectroscopy.
-Additionally, it is thought that the collimation and strength of the jets tends to decline with age of the protostar as the mass accretion rate decreases \citep[e.g.][]{bontemps96, bally16}.
-Hence, discerning L1527's outflow properties will be key to understand its evolutionary stage.
+However, many recent high-sensitivity observations with ALMA and VLA have not been able to confirm binarity \citep[e.g.,][]{nakatani20,sheehan22}.
+Although L1527 has been studied at several wavelengths -- revealing an edge-on disk, large envelope mass, and extended outﬂow cavities -- it has not been observed to have any clear collimated HV jet typical of class 0 protostars.
+This raises the question of whether it is steadily accreting in its current state and if definitive evidence of a jet exists at all.
+Therefore, L1527 is an ideal candidate for probing warm molecular and atomic jet emission using JWST MIR spectroscopy.
+Additionally, it is thought that the collimation and strength of jets decline with protostar age as the mass accretion rate decreases \citep[e.g.,][]{bontemps96, bally16}.
+Hence, discerning L1527's outflow properties will be key to understanding its evolutionary stage.